Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 - Use the readership profile to estimate how many of your target audience the ad might reach.

 - You may be prepared to pay a high cost per customer.
-For example, if the publication's readership includes exactly the people you are trying to reach, or the publication has an image with which you want your product to be associated.
+For example, if the publication's readership includes exactly the type of people you are trying to reach, or the publication has an image with which you want to be associated.

-In general, advertisements work best when they carry a concise message
+In general, adverts work best when they carry a concise message

 - Make your message stand out and make it simple.
 Your strategy should be based around promoting a single, solid benefit.